 Kig is an open source application.
 This means that you are free to use and modify it any way you like it.
 Distributing Kig is subject to some restrictions, basically that everyone should have the same rights to use Kig, including your modifications, as you and me.

 Free software programs are developed in a very open spirit, and its developers are usually very responsive to user feedback.
-Therefore, if you have any questions, complaints, or whatever about Kig, please let the author know at
+Therefore, if you have any questions, complaints, or whatever about Kig, please contact the kde-edu mailing list at

 Kig is a KPart application, which means that you can embed it into other KDE software.
 If you open a